blobcity/autoai/README.md

 ```

 # Model Search, Train & Hyper-parameter Tuning
 Model search, train and hyper-parameter tuning is fully automatic.
-It is a 3 step processes that tests your data across various AI/ML models.
+It is a 3 step process that tests your data across various AI/ML models.
 It finds models with high success tendency, and performs a hyper-parameter tuning to find you the best possible result.

 [Regression Models Library](https://github.com/blobcity/autoai/blob/main/blobcity/config/regressor_config.py)